 By Robert Wheeler

-For Dr. Frankl, it does not make much difference what the person’s goal is as long as there is one.
-Research at St Louis University demonstrated that the nature of that goal is also important and is related to the person’s health, well-being, and performance.3 The most effective goals were aimed at something outside of the self, that made a contribution, and involved a search for understanding.
-This has been supported by other research in psychology started by Martin Seligman4 and George Vaillant,6 and related to MIL by Roy Baumeister.
+Meaningful is defined as having meaning or purpose.
+So, even though going to work each morning is not reaching out for something bigger than meeting immediate needs, it is meaningful if it pursues a valued goal.
+For Dr. Frankl, it does not make much difference what the person’s goal is as long as the person has one and it is beyond meeting immediate needs.
+Research at St Louis University demonstrated that the nature of that goal is also important and is related to the person’s health, well-being, and performance.
+This is particularly important now because of the recent increase in dissatisfaction, depression, anxiety, suicide., crime, and violence.
+The most effective goals involved something outside of the self that make a contribution, and involve a search for understanding.
+This has been supported by other researchers such as Martin Seligman and George Vaillant, and was related to the broader term, “meaning -in-life” (MIL) by Roy Baumeister.

 There is now reputable support beyond belief and speculation that when a person’s daily activities are based on an externally oriented PIL, those activities are more meaningful .
 That, in turn, provides a satisfying sense of MIL.
 But, how many of us think about the meaning of what we are doing and and its relation to the purpose of our life?
 How much better we and our society would be if that did occur.
 How nice it would be if our media, politicians, and educators emphasized these things, instead of their emphasis on wealth, power, gratification, and consumerism.
 People would be more aware of their most basic innate need.
 Self-centered goals would give way to goals of seeking knowledge and contributing, and satisfaction with life would increase.
 Personal and social problems would decrease.
 Globally, terrorism and war would give way cooperation and sharing decreasing international conflict.